CEP7 Solid State Overload Relays

-- CEP7-ED1 is a Class 10 manual reset model available up to 45 amperes, which covers the most common horsepower motors and everyday applications.
-This model is economically priced to be competitive with adjustable bi-metallic overload relays.
+- CEP7-1EE is a Class 10 or 20 manual reset model available up to 100 amperes, which covers the most common horsepower motors and everyday applications.

-- CEP7-EE is a full-featured, selectable trip class (10, 15, 20 & 30) 3-phase application overload relay with provision for field-mountable modules to handle remote reset, ground fault and other functions previously available only in higher priced electronic overload relays.
-Manual reset or automatic reset can be selected with dip switches on the CEP7-EE models.
+- CEP7-1EF is a full-featured, selectable trip class (10, 15, 20 & 30) overload relay with provision for field-mountable modules to handle remote reset, ground fault and other functions previously available only in higher priced electronic overload relays.
+Manual reset or automatic reset can be selected with dip switches on the CEP7-1EE models.

-- CEP7 Pass-Thru models are available in up to 27 amperes for the ED1 and EE models.
+- CEP7-1 Pass-Thru models are available in up to 100 amperes in both the EE and EF models.
 Power wires simply pass-thru the overload relay and internal CT's monitor current.
 The Pass-thru model is particular useful where directly mounting to a contactor is not practical due to space or layout.

 - Wide Current Adjustment Range

-CEP7 Side Mount Modules offer additional features when used in conjunction with a CEP7-EE overload.
-A wide range of special reset and communication options are covered.
-Learn more about Side Mount Modules
+CEP7 Modules offer additional features when used in conjunction with a CEP7-1EF overload.
+A range of special reset and communication options are covered.

 - Intelli-Button Remote Indication Device

-The CEP7-ERID Remote Indication Device, or Intelli-button, mounts on the front of the control panel.
-The Intelli-button connects to a CEP7 Side Mount module to provide convenient, remote notifications of the fault condition, as well as easy accessibility to reset the overload relay.
+The CEP7-ERID/CEP7-1ERIDN Remote Indication Device, or Intelli-button, mounts on the front of the control panel.
+The Intelli-button connects to a CEP7 module to provide convenient, remote notifications of the fault condition, as well as easy accessibility to reset the overload relay.
 The compact module is Type 4/4X/12/13 IP 65/66 rated and takes very little room on the front of a panel, fitting snuggly in a standard 22.5 mm cut-out.
 The Intelli-button allows you to safely identify the reason for fault condition and reset without opening the panel door.
-Learn more about the Intelli-button Reset Display.

 - Additional Feature Details

-The current CEP7 is the second generation and was redesigned to physically extend to the backpan, therefore aligning the mounting of the overload with the corresponding contactor.
-Further, the redesigned mechanical attachment and direct electrical connection to the contactor provides a stronger mounting.
+The newest CEP7 is the third generation and is redesigned to physically extend to the backpan, aligning the mounting of the overload with the corresponding contactor.
+Further, the mechanical attachment and direct electrical connection to the contactor provides a strong mounting.
 This means less damage during shipping and field wire installation.